pinobatch/little-things-gb/bordercrossing/README.md

 Adding borders
 --------------

+A border is 256 by 224 pixels and may have up to 256 distinct 8×8-pixel characters.
+Each character may use transparency and the colors in one of three 15-color palettes.
+Characters may be flipped horizontally, flipped vertically, or reused with another palette.
+The center 160 by 144 pixels should be transparent or mostly so, as the game screen appears there.

 In the present proof of concept, borders must be added in `src/borderdata.z80` and `makefile`.
 A future version may include a tool to scan a folder for border images, convert them, and pack them